-- (c) identification of risks arising from the interaction of the provision of Deliverables with the goods and/or services provided by a Related Supplier; and - (d) a business impact analysis of different anticipated failures or disruptions; - 3.1.7 provide for documentation of processes, including business processes, and procedures; - 3.1.8 set out key contact details for the Supplier (and any Subcontractors) and for the Buyer; - 3.1.9 identify the procedures for reverting to "normal service"; - 3.1.10 set out method(s) of recovering or updating data collected (or which ought to have been collected) during a failure or disruption to minimise data loss; - 3.1.11 identify the responsibilities (if any) that the Buyer has agreed it will assume in the event of the invocation of the BCDR Plan; and - 3.1.12 provide for the provision of technical assistance to key contacts at the Buyer as required by the Buyer to inform decisions in support of the Buyer's business continuity plans. - 3.2 The BCDR Plan shall be designed so as to ensure that: - 3.2.1 the Deliverables are provided in accordance with this Contract at all times during and after the invocation of the BCDR Plan; - 3.2.2 the adverse impact of any Disaster is minimised as far as reasonably possible; - 3.2.3 it complies with the relevant provisions of ISO/IEC 27002; ISO22301/ISO22313 and all other industry standards from time to time in force; and - 3.2.4 it details a process for the management of disaster recovery testing. - 3.3 The BCDR Plan shall be upgradeable and sufficiently flexible to support any changes to the Deliverables and the business operations supported by the provision of Deliverables. - 3.4 The Supplier shall not be entitled to any relief from its obligations under the Performance Indicators (PI's) or Service Levels, or to any increase in the Charges to the extent that a Disaster occurs as a consequence of any breach by the Supplier of this Contract.
+- identification of any single points of failure within the provision of Deliverables and processes for managing those - identification of risks arising from the interaction of the provision of Deliverables with the goods and/or services provided by a Related Supplier; and - (id) a business impact analysis of different anticipated failures or disruptions; - 3.1.7 provide for documentation of processes, including business processes, and procedures; - 3.1.1 set out key contact details for the Supplier (and any Subcontractors) and for the Buyer; - 3.1.2 identify the procedures for reverting to "normal service"; - 3.1.10 set out method(s) of recovering or updating data collected (or which ought to have been collected) during a failure or disruption to minimise data loss; - 3.1.1" identify the responsibilities (if any) that the Buyer has agreed it will assume in the event of the invocation of the BCDR Plan; and - In 12 provide for the provision of technical assistance to key contacts at the Buyer as required by the Buyer to inform decisions in support of the Buyer's business continuity plans. - 3.2 The BCDR Plan shall be designed so as to ensure that: - the Deliverables are provided in accordance with this Contract at all times during and after the invocation of the BCDR Plan; - the adverse impact of any Disaster is minimised as far as reasonably possible; - It complies with the relevant provisions of ISO/IEC 27002; ISO22301/ISO22313 and all other industry standards from time to time in force; and - 3.2.4 it details a process for the management of disaster recovery testing. - The BCDR Plan shall be upgradeable and sufficiently flexible to support any changes to the Deliverables and the business operations supported by the provision of Deliverables. - The Supplier shall not be entitled to any relief from its obligations under the Performance Indicators (PI's) or Service Levels, or to any increase in the Charges to the extent that a Disaster occurs as a consequence of any breach by the Supplier of this Contract.